part 1 | part 2

 - “Hidden Children And Other Victims Of Sexual Abuse During The Holocaust.”

 - This is exactly what she did with her Cuba-Florida swim.
-She felt it horribly unfair that she most likely could not complete the swim.
-So she concocted a real-life fable—with an unknown number of fable-enablers—to deal with it.
-RETURN
+She felt it horribly unfair that she couldn’t complete the swim.
+So she concocted a real-life fable — with an unknown number of fable-enablers — to deal with it.

 - Diana has never had much love for rules. turtle turtle turtle turtle turtle turtle turtle turtle